avbhatt/LeccapDownloader/README.md

 This implementation downloads selected lectures for a given course into a given directory.

-Requires Google Chrome/Firefox/Edge/Safari, python3, and Selenium (`$ pip install selenium`).
+Requires Google Chrome/Firefox/Edge/Safari, python3, and Selenium (`pip install selenium`).

 ## Setup